conda-forge/conda-forge.github.io/src/user/ci-skeleton.rst

     At any time in the future, you will be able to automatically update your CI configuration by re-running the rerender command above.
 Happy testing!

-As you can see, this generates and updates a few imporant files.
+As you can see, this generates and updates a few important files.
 The first file it creates is the ``conda-forge.yml`` file.
 This is specifically constructed to tell ``conda smithy rerender`` that we are not running ``myproj`` CI as a regular feedstock.
 The ``.gitignore`` is